 This easy curry sauce is super versatile and you can pretty much add anything in it to suit your tastes or whatever you have lurking in the cupboards, fridge or freezer.

 For this base curry sauce, I added, roasted aubergine and fresh kale.
 However, the options are endless.

-The trick to making this curry so quick is using a curry paste and a few extra ingredients from the cupboard.
+The trick to making this curry so quickly is using a curry paste and a few extra ingredients from the cupboard.
 I did stop using pastes for a while as I was worried about hidden sugars.
 However, I have returned for ease, time and flavour.
-We have also discovered through monitoring blood sugar levels after the meal, that for my daughter they actually have a minimal impact if any on raising blood sugar levels.
+We have also discovered through monitoring blood sugar levels after the meal, that for my daughter, these pastes actually have a minimal impact, if any, on raising blood sugar levels.

-I use a Patak’s paste as not only does it give the curry a deeper more intense flavour but it is also vegan, gluten-free and pretty low in sugar (3g per 100g).
+I use a Patak’s paste as not only does it give the base curry sauce a deeper more intense flavour but it is also vegan, gluten-free and pretty low in sugar (3g per 100g).
 I would suggest just reading the labels to make sure there aren’t any hidden nasties in the paste you choose.

 What you will need for the Easy Base Curry Sauce

 - Rapeseed oil